-A Life-Changing Event: Limb Loss and Amputation Injuries
+A Life-Changing Event: How Our Limb Loss and Amputation Lawyer Can Help You

 The loss of a limb cannot be taken lightly.
 An amputation demands major changes in an accident victim’s life.
 Among the many life alterations that may be required of a person with an amputation include learning to use a prosthetic device, dealing with phantom limb pain, and finding and mastering a new line of work if the person has not been left permanently disabled.

 Amputation caused by an accident can leave the victim and their family on the hook for hundreds of thousands of dollars of medical expenses and lost wages.
 But if the injuries were caused by someone else’s recklessness or negligence, it may be possible to recover many costs, including those for pain and suffering.
-If you or a loved one has lost a limb and you suspect negligence, let the Law Offices of Steven H. Heisler fight for you.
+If you or a loved one has lost a limb and you suspect negligence, let the Baltimore amputation lawyer at the Law Offices of Steven H. Heisler fight for you.

 Amputation and Limb Loss Statistics

 In the United States, roughly 2 million persons have lost a limb, and estimates are that approximately 30,000 amputations due to trauma occur each year in our nation, or 45 percent of total amputations.
 A little more than half of all limb loss is a result of peripheral vascular disease, diabetes, and cancer—56 percent of the total.
 The number of persons who live with the loss of a limb is expected to double by 2050, to 4 million.

 In Maryland during 2013, 3,053 amputations were performed in hospitals for all the reasons cited above.
 Of the total, 2,883 were lower-extremity amputations, with 604 below-the-knee amputations being the most common, followed by 486 above-the-knee amputations.
 Upper-extremity amputations totaled 170.